rokath/trice/test/MDK-ARM_LL_generatedDemo_STM32F030R8-NUCLEO-64/ReadMe.md

 # Empty example

-This is a genberated project without TRICE instrumentation for easy compare.
+This is a generated project without TRICE instrumentation for easy compare.